EngineAI

-Engine AI, full name Shenzhen EngineAI Robotics Technology Co., Ltd. (深圳市众擎机器人科技有限公司) is a humanoid robot company in the People's Republic of China.
-The company was established in October 2023.
-The founder and chairman of the company is Zhao Tongyang.
+EngineAI, full name Shenzhen EngineAI Robotics Technology Co., Ltd. (深圳市众擎机器人科技有限公司), is a Chinese robotics company specializing in proprietary hardware and AI systems designed to enable human-like performance in Humanoid robots.
+Co-founded by Zhao Tongyang, the company was established in October 2023 and is headquartered in Shenzhen, China.

+Its products have included the PM01 and SE01 humanoid robots, which have drawn global attention for their human-like movements.
+Its SE01 is reportedly the world's first humanoid to have a natural human-like walking gait, and is able to do so at speeds up to 2 meters per second.
+In 2025, the company released a video demonstrating its PM01 robot as the world's first humanoid to successfully perform a front flip.
+The company also introduced the T800 humanoid robot that has a peak joint torque of 450 Nm and is designed for industrial applications, as well as performing martial arts movements.
+In July 2026, it debuted Ultimate Robot Knock-out Legend (URKL), the world's first professional freestyle combat league for full-sized humanoids featuring the T800s.

 History

 A Engine AI robot plays Axe Gang Dance, imitating the dances from Kung Fu Hustle in 2025.

-The founder of EngineAI Robotics is Zhao Tongyang, who had already worked in the related industry for eight years before establishing Shenzhen EngineAI Robotics Technology Co., Ltd. in October 2023.
-In 2012, Zhao Tongyang started a business in IoT devices and later invested his first pot of gold into bipedal humanoid robots in 2016.
+The co-founder of EngineAI Robotics is Zhao Tongyang, who had already worked in the related industry for eight years before establishing Shenzhen EngineAI Robotics Technology Co., Ltd. in October 2023.
+In 2012, Zhao Tongyang started a business in Internet of Things (IoT) devices and, in 2016, used the earnings from that venture to fund the development of humanoid robot.
 After 2018, Zhao shifted his focus to quadruped robots and co-founded Shenzhen Pengxing Intelligent Research Co., Ltd. with XPeng Motors to continue research in the field of robotics.
-Subsequently, Zhao Tongyang took his intellectual property out of Pengxing Intelligent and founded Shenzhen EngineAI Robotics Technology Co., Ltd., with its headquarters located in the Shenzhen Bay Innovation and Technology Center in Nanshan District, Shenzhen, Guangdong Province, China.
+Subsequently, Zhao took his intellectual property out of Pengxing Intelligent and founded Shenzhen EngineAI Robotics Technology Co., Ltd., with its headquarters located in the Shenzhen Bay Innovation and Technology Center in Nanshan District, Shenzhen, Guangdong Province, China.
 The core team of EngineAI Robotics also largely comes from XPeng's robotics team, "Pengxing Intelligent Robotics".

 In July 2024, EngineAI launched its first bipedal robot, SA01, with a retail price of 38,500 RMB.
 In October of the same year, EngineAI released its first full-size general-purpose humanoid robot, SE01, which made its debut at the "Setting Sail 2025" CCTV New Year's Gala.
 The robot stands 170 cm tall, weighs 55 kg, has 32 degrees of freedom, and can walk at a speed of 2 meters per second.
 It is capable of performing actions such as squatting, grasping, running, and jumping.
 The robot uses an end-to-end artificial neural network to optimize its gait performance, enabling it to take large strides instead of small steps, which is particularly challenging for bipedal robots.
 In December of the same year, EngineAI launched the general-purpose humanoid robot PM01, which stands 138 cm tall.

-On February 23, 2025, EngineAI Robotics released a video showing its humanoid robot performing the world's first front flip.